rayhanFazal/tech-docs-carpooling-app/README.md

 ### Folders ###
 - Guides: Contains how-to guides for developers
-- References: Contains mainly API references and documentation (how to use the API) - IN PROGRESS
+- References: Contains mainly API references and documentation (how to use the API)